 Characterised by its elegance, splendor, and Persian and European influences, Mughal Art manifests itself equally well in architecture and painting as in decorative art.

 Early Buddhist Art of China and Central Asia

 Presenting new studies on the chronology and iconography of Buddhist art during the Western Ch'in (385-431 A.D.) in northwest China, including Ping-ling ssu and Mai-chi shan, this book addresses issues of dating, textual sources, the five-Buddhas, and relation with Gandhara.

-Indian Painting From Cave Paintings to the Colonial Period
+Indian Painting From Cave Temples to the Colonial Period